paultrue/documentation/content/en/tracing/live_debugger/_index.md

 Give a name to your new key and follow the instructions in the modal.

 **Note**
-: You will have to update the datadog-agent configuration.
+Setting this up involves changing the datadog-agent configuration.
-: You have to be admin to create a Remote Configuration key.
+You have to be admin to create a Remote Configuration key.
 This should be a one-time setup per environment.
 If you do not have the necessary access rights, please approach an admin.